CAGI logo

 Ushirikiano

-Areas of collaboraion includes worship, pulpit exchange, community organization, advocacy, soical justice, wellness, among others.
+We collaborate in worship, pulpit exchange, community organization, advocacy, soical justice, & wellness.

 Groups